bjanderson/cli-tool/README.md

 Examples:

 ```
-lernato-cli new model my-model
+cli-tool new model my-model

-lernato-cli new service my-service -f path/to/my-services-folder -j
+cli-tool new service my-service -f path/to/my-services-folder -j
 ```

 ---